-My emblem (on the right) needs explaining.
+My 'camera and pen' emblem needs explaining.
 The phrase ‘caméra-stylo’ was coined in 1948 by the French director Alexandre Astruc to describe a cinema which was ‘just as flexible and subtle as written language’.
 Thirty years later I liked to use the phrase to describe the technique I used in my film-making days of drawing directly on the film strip using a calligraphic pen (long ago it would have been a goose feather cut to make a quill).
-Now, over 60 years on from 1948 I like it as a way of describing the art of writing about the cinema, and created this emblem to visualise the idea.
+Now, nearly 70 years on from 1948 I like it as a way of describing the art of writing about the cinema, and created this emblem to visualise the idea.

 with thanks to Alan Berry and apologies to Rembrandt